wengandrew/battery-talent-census/README.md

    difficult to use this variable to filter since we don't have information on what percentage of their job consist of each role that they selected.

+7. Include a question on "how many years of total experience do you have?"
+This is a more fair metric for experience than "age."

-7. "To what extent does your company prioritize the following employee well-being solutions?" -> "To what extent do YOU prioritize...?"
+9. "To what extent does your company prioritize the following employee well-being solutions?" -> "To what extent do YOU prioritize...?"